eddiehe99/dlib-whl/README.md

 Open file `C:\Users\XXX\AppData\Local\Programs\Python\PythonXX\Lib\site-packages\dlib\_init_.py`.

-The `XXX` depends on your situation or the whole filepath may be totally different based on your installation configuration.
+The `XXX` depends on your situation and the whole filepath may be different based on your installation configuration.

 ### With CUDA